-A database handled by the
+Any database handled by

-guile module is assigned a
+guile module is associated with a

 virtual function table.
 This table is an association list which

-keeps Scheme call-back functions implemented to perform
+supplies to the module the Scheme call-back functions implemented to

 Open the database.

 Close the database.

 Handle a transformation request (see transformations).

 For example, the following is a valid virtual function table:

 (list (cons "open" open-module) (cons "close" close-module) (cons "query" run-query))